Menu

 type SquareWithId = Square & { id: string }

-Importing the action types
+Importing action types

 With Vite